Enpass vs 1Password: which takes the lead?

 Likewise, Enpass’ password generator allows various customizations, too.
 To start, you can choose between random passwords and pass phrases.
 Beyond that, you can also tweak the length, capitalization, and more.

-Overall, both providers’ password generators get an A+.
-Easy to use, customizable and effective, they’re exactly what you want in a password generator.
+Overall, both providers’ password generators excel in what they do.
+They are easy to use, customizable and effective, they’re exactly what you want in a password generator.

 Password sharing